nwesterhausen/valheim-discordconnector/Metadata/README.md

 Features:

-- Adds new tracked stat for time on server (only works if you have enabled join and leave stats)
+- Adds new tracked stat for time on server (only works if you have enabled join and leave stats) *The duration provided will probably be inaccurate*
 - Adds dynamically configured leaderboards (disabled by default)
 - Adds an Active Players Announcement (disabled by default)